Final Review: Problem Sets 2

 alternate_case

-that takes a string and returns a new string where characters at even indices are uppercase and odd indices are lowercase.Example Usage:
+that accepts a string and returns a new string where characters at even indices are uppercase and odd indices are lowercase.Example Usage:

 print(alternate_case("python")) # Expected Output: "PyThOn"